SpongeBob SquarePants is already one of TV's weirdest shows, but some of its endings just really take the cake.

 - "Bubble Buddy" ends with an angry mob attacking SpongeBob and Bubble Buddy (a humanoid soap bubble) for all the trouble SpongeBob has caused by acting as though Bubble Buddy was a real person.
 Just as Squidward throws a needle at Bubble Buddy, Bubble Buddy comes to life, grabs the needle out of the air, and announces that "things are getting a little weird around here."
 He then puts on a bubble hat, produces a bubble briefcase, hails a bubble cab, wishes SpongeBob a happy Leif Erikson day, and drives away into the sky.
 Everyone goes back to their ordinary lives (except the guy Bubble Buddy was watching over who "experienced high tide" at Goo Lagoon), and SpongeBob happily cries that people grow up so fast before leaving in a flurry of bubbles.
 All those bubbles pop except one, and Squidward awkwardly greets it, worried that that bubble is alive too.

-- In "Squid On Strike", SpongeBob takes Squidward's instruction to "tear down Mr. Krabs' oppressive establishment" a bit too literally.
+- In "Squid On Strike", SpongeBob takes Squidward's instruction to "dismantle Mr. Krabs' oppressive establishment" a bit too literally.
 To work off the debt, Mr. Krabs declares they will have to work for him forever.
 We then cut to "One Eternity Later", and their skeletons are still working at the Krusty Krab.

 - "I'm with Stupid", which revolves around Patrick pretending to act smart for his parents' visit on "Starfish Day", randomly reveals at the end that the "parents" who visited are just a random starfish couple named Janet and Marty, and Patrick's real parents have been pestering Squidward.
-And then Janet and Marty remember that they don't even have a son and leave.
+Then Janet and Marty remember that they don't even have a son and leave.
 What.

 - "Doing Time" ends with the events of the episode turning out to be All Just a Dream Mrs. Puff was having while SpongeBob was crashing the boatmobile they were both in...but then it turns out to be a dream within several dreams, with Mrs. Puff waking up in the same time and place with characters and elements from the episode appearing around her each time.
 The episode ends with Mrs. Puff still in the cycle of waking up in the crashing boatmobile and giving up with a resigned: "Oh, forget it...".
 It really makes you wonder how she was able to fall asleep while screaming.